yizhisec/delayed/README.md

 ## Requirements

-1. Python 2.7 or later, tested on Python 2.7, 3.3 - 3.8, PyPy and PyPy3.
+1. Python 2.7 or later, tested on Python 2.7, 3.3 - 3.9, PyPy and PyPy3.
-2. UNIX-like systems (with os.fork() implemented, pipe capacity at least 65536 bytes), tested on Ubuntu and macOS.
+2. UNIX-like systems (with os.fork() implemented), tested on Ubuntu and macOS.
 3. Redis 2.6.0 or later.
 4. Keep syncing time among all the machines of each task queue.